 15.Things to Do in Newport, Oregon: Marine Discovery Tour

 16.Ossie's Surf Shop Kayak Tour, Newport, Oregon

 19.Ripley’s Believe it or Not!
 World of Adventure

 21 Best Things to Do in Newport, Oregon

 - Hatfield Marine Science Center, Photo: Courtesy of tosamanoi - Fotolia.com

-- South Beach State Park, Photo: Courtesy of cascoly2 - Fotolia.com
+- South Beach State Park, Newport, OR, Photo: Courtesy of cascoly2 - Fotolia.com

 - Yaquina Bay State Recreation Site, Photo: Courtesy of The Speedy Butterfly - Fotolia.com